a-theory/confusion161/README.md

 about it.

 `to start: `
-1. cd frontend && npm start
+1. start frontend app
-2. create DB (check ./backend/config/db.json)
-3. cd backend && npm db:migrate && npm start
+2. start backend app

 🔥 `also check `